AlbertUnruh/LordOfPolls/README.md

 ## Hi, I'm Dan, or the LordOfPolls

 - 🔭 I’m currently working on a *a website*
-- 🌱 I’m currently learning *How to use Django*
+- 🌱 I’m currently learning anything and everything
 - 😄 Pronouns: *He / Him*
 - ⚡ Fun fact: *I have an unhealthy obsession with polls... hence the name*
 ---